docsforadobe/after-effects-scripting-guide/docs/general/project.rst

 **Description**

 Saves the project.
 The same as the File > Save or File > Save As command.
 If the project has never previously been saved and no file is specified, prompts the user for a location and file name.

-Pass a File object to save a project to a new file without prompting.
+Pass a `File <https://extendscript.docsforadobe.dev/file-system-access/file-object.html>`_ object to save a project to a new file without prompting.

 **Parameters**

 ========  ============================================================
 ``file``  Optional.
-An ExtendScript File object for the file to save.
+An `Extendscript File <https://extendscript.docsforadobe.dev/file-system-access/file-object.html>`_ object for the file to save.
 ========  ============================================================

 **Returns**